graduateshotline logo

 Who Needs to Apply for the Australian Student Visa?

-All international students that are over 6 years old and looking to study in Australia need to apply for the Subclass 500 Student Visa which is the only Australian student visa for long-term courses.
+All international students who are over 6 years old and looking to study in Australia need to apply for the Subclass 500 Student Visa which is the only Australian student visa for long-term courses.

 Cost of Australian Student Visas